opvious/abaca/packages/abaca/README.md

 # Abaca runtime utilities

-Internal utilities shared by the various Abaca packages.
+Runtime utilities used by the `abaca` CLI and SDK users.